Table of contents

 SHA-256 certificate hash: BB FA 4A B8 3C 61 A0 3F 1D D0 4B A7 A4 51 75 E7 D7 EF D3 C8 4B F3 D9 FE A0 CE AB B9 2A F4 8E 92

 You also must download the intermediate certificate authority (CA) certificates that are required to validate the signing chain on the Trend Micro public keys.
-If Microsoft updates these CA certificates, then you will need to use the new certificates.
-The CA certificates are X.509 v3 CRT files encoded in DER format.
+If Microsoft updates these CA certificates, then you need to use the new certificates.
+The CA certificates are X.509 v3 CRT files encoded in DER format:

 • MicWinProPCA2011_2011-10-19.crt